10 Ways AI Improves Reporting. Real use cases. Real results.

 7. Periodicity – Organize and report financial data according to relevant accounting periods to ensure accuracy and timeliness.

-8. Materiality – Disclose all material financial and accounting facts transparently in financial reports.
+8. Materiality – Disclose all material financial and accounting accuracy and facts transparently in financial reports.

 9. Good faith – Uphold honesty and completeness in financial data collection and reporting practices.